Second lady Usha Vance announces she’s pregnant with her and JD’s fourth child

 The Vances are having a baby boy

-Vice President JD Vance and his wife, Usha, have announced that the second lady is pregnant with their fourth child.
+Vice President JD Vance, 41, and his wife, Usha, 40, have announced that the second lady is pregnant with their fourth child.

-"We're very excited to share the news that Usha is pregnant with our fourth child, a boy," the couple announced on Instagram.
+"We're very excited to share the news that Usha is pregnant with our fourth child, a boy," the couple announced on Instagram Tuesday.
 "Usha and the baby are doing well, and we are all looking forward to welcoming him in late July."

 The Vances gave a special shoutout to the military doctors who “take excellent care of our family” and staff members who “do so much to ensure that we can serve the country while enjoying a wonderful life with our children.”